Highlights. American thrift shoppers save an average of $1,452 per year.

 Generational Thrifting Statistics

-Younger generations are expected to account for nearly two-thirds of secondhand market growth in the next five years.
+Younger generations are expected to account for more than two-thirds of secondhand market growth in the next five years.

 - 34% of Gen Z consumers always shop at thrift stores.